uc-cdis/storage-client/README.md

 # storage-client
 python package to talk to cleversafe admin API

-also has limited capabilites of managing access Google buckets
+also has limited capabilites of managing access to Google buckets